-All the clock signals required to run the AT43311 are derived from an on-chip oscillator.
+All clock signals required to run the AT43312A are derived from an on-chip oscillator.
 To reduce EMI and power dissipation in the system, the oscillator is designed to operate with a 6 MHz crystal.
 An on-chip PLL generates the high frequency for the clock/data separator of the Serial Interface Engine.
 In the suspended state, the oscillator circuitry is turned off.
 To assure quick startup, a crystal with a high Q, or low ESR, should be used.
 To meet the USB hub frequency accuracy and stability requirements for hubs, the crystal should have an accuracy and stability of better than 100 PPM.
 Even though the oscillator circuit would work with a ceramic resonator, its use is not recommended because a resonator would not have the frequency accuracy and stability.

-A 6 MHz parallel resonance quartz crystal with a load capacitance of approximately 10 pF is recommended.
+A 6 MHz series resonance quartz crystal with a load capacitance of approximately 10 pF is recommended.
 The oscillator is a special low-power design and in most cases no external capacitors and resistors are necessary.
-If the crystal requires a higher value capacitance, external capacitors can be added to the two terminals of the crystal and ground to meet the required value.
 If the crystal used cannot tolerate the drive levels of the oscillator, a series resistor between OSC2 and the crystal pin is recommended.